-- the functions of NAV calculation, Registrar (both for registered and bearer shares) and Transfer Agent, to BNP Paribas Securities Services Luxembourg branch - the management of the Company's holdings and the observance of its investment policy and restrictions, to the investment managers listed above in "General Information".
-A list of the investment managers effectively in charge of management and details of the portfolios managed is appended to the Company's periodic reports.
+- the functions of NAV calculation, Registrar (both for registered and bearer shares) and Transfer Agent and Registrar to BNP Paribas Securities Services, Luxembourg branch; - the management of the Company's holdings, and the observance of its investment policy and restrictions, to the investment managers listed above in "General Information".
+A list of the investment managers effectively in charge of management and details of the portfolios managed are appended to the Company's periodic reports.
 Investors may request an up-to-date list of investment managers specifying the portfolios managed by each.